sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 #### Create Other Data Grids

 Now you can add other data grids to your project.
 Here the second data grid is added to the same stack as the first.
 After adding the data grid you can set the **dgProps["row template"]** property to the **long id** of the first data grid's **row template**.

 ![](images/media_1240455973755_display.png)

 >You can also see that the **Row Behavior** for *datagrid 2* is listed as coming
 >from the same template card as for the original *DataGrid 1* which was
 >obtained in the previous step.

 Alternatively you could also do the following: (here we are setting the properties of a data grid in a second stack)

     set the dgProps["row template"] of group "DataGrid 1" of stack "Untitled 1"\
      to the dgProps["row template"] of group "DataGrid 1" of stack "my program"

->**Note:** The LiveCode IDE creates a card in the **Data Grid Template XXX**
+>**Note:** The OpenXTalk IDE creates a card in the **Data Grid Template XXX**
 > stack with a **row template** every time you drag a data grid on to a card.
 > You may want to delete this card if you aren't going to be using that
 > template.